 Sure.
 To make your search more specific, click on the funnel icon in the right corner of the Search window.
 Here you can configure different criteria for your search.

-Under the “Search in” field you can filter your search by checking the necessary boxes.
+Under the “Search in” field, you can filter your search by checking the necessary boxes.
 All boxes are checked by default.
-Please note that at least one of these boxes has to be checked to start search.
+Please note that at least one of these boxes has to be checked to start the search.

 All fields By checking this box you automatically select all the fields, so your assets will be searched by all the criteria that follow.